Moss Wood Solar Farm

 Separate Education Fund £5,000 a year, index-linked, to fund educational sessions and site visits to the solar farm with local schools.
 Read more.

-The project is expected to generate over £2 million total in local benefits for the 40-year lifetime of the solar farm.
+Over £2 million total in local benefits for the 40-year lifetime of the solar farm.

 WHY SOLAR?